About the Work

 After picking up a can in 2008, she was hooked.
 She graduated from the University of Texas at Austin with an advertising degree, and worked the typical 9-5 for a time before transitioning into a full-time visual artist and muralist.

 “I believe that being active in the Austin mural scene means getting out into the streets, attending art shows, collaborating with other artists, and supporting fellow creatives.
 It’s about putting in the work.
-I’m always creating, painting, networking and building my business,” Zuzu says.
+I’m always creating, painting, networking and building my business,” Zuzu said.

 “For me personally, it’s important that I not only continually create my own artwork, but that I also do my part to inspire and support other emerging and established artists to pursue their art careers and dreams.
 This mindset and practice has allowed me to work with many brilliant artists, organizations and businesses in the city.
 Throughout the years I’ve helped foster special connections with fellow local artists and community members.”